noobfriday/Learning-MachineLearningAlgosTechniques/SupervisedLearning/Readme.md

-Skills and Tools used: Logistic Regression, Naive Bayes, KNN, Classification
+Skills and Tools used: Logistic Regression, Naive Bayes, KNN, Classification.